Matt-and-Gib/gleemail/README.md

 *** Note: update link to use main branch!

-For more information about wiring the LCD, we recommend [this tutorial from Ada Fruit](https://learn.adafruit.com/character-lcds/wiring-a-character-lcd)
+For more information about wiring the LCD HD44780, we recommend [this tutorial from Ada Fruit](https://learn.adafruit.com/character-lcds/wiring-a-character-lcd)

 ___